 George: OK, well I don’t mind.
 I’ll play, you know, whatever you want me to play, or I wont play at all if you don’t want to me to play.
 Whatever it is that will please you, I’ll do it.

-They returned to the song for almost all the remaining January 1969 sessions, but it wasn't until the 31st that The Beatles taped the version which ended up on Let It Be.
+The Beatles returned to the song for almost all the remaining January 1969 sessions, but it wasn’t until the 31st that they taped the version which ended up on Let It Be.
 It was remixed by Phil Spector for Let It Be on 25 March 1970.